SpellholdStudios/Silver_Star_NPC/README.md

     - Added WeiDU's built-in `HANDLE_CHARSETS` function to convert string entries for EE games.
     - Converted inventory BAMs to EE: This feature attempts to modify original inventory BAMs so that both the large and small icons are utilized by the EE games.
 The inventory BAM must have two sequences, the first containing the "large" inventory icon frame and the second containing the "small" inventory icon frame to be processed.
 Inventory icon BAMs in the bam folder that meet these requirements are patched and saved back to the *override* folder.
     - Added `ADD_JOURNAL` entries.
-    - Provided NPCs portraits for EE games.
+    - Provided NPC portraits for EE games.
     - Rewrote install procedure to use WeiDU's built-in `HANDLE_AUDIO` function, and converted music files to acm.
     - Provided alternative TIS and PVRZ files for EE games (used Tipun's function to find free PVRZ-files indexes on EE-games).
     - Removed useless audio decoding and tiz unpacking `AT_NOW` and `AT_UNINSTALL` batch processes.